-You’ve likely spent a considerable amount of time perfecting the content of your multilingual website, so ensuring your content is catering to people using search engines in their native language will ultimately improve their user experience and result in a higher number of people discovering your company.
+As a site owner, you’ve likely spent a considerable amount of time perfecting the content of your multi-language website, so ensuring your website is catering to people using search engines in their native language will ultimately improve their user experience and result in a higher number of people discovering your company.

 The good news for Weglot users is that we’ve already automatically set up and added hreflang tags to your website – because life is simply too short to mess around with the difficult process of manually adding them yourself…but we’ll explain that later.

-And, the reason why you’re probably reading this very article is because we’ve just launched a hreflang tag checker so you can be confident that your hreflang tags have been implemented properly.
+And, the reason why you’re probably reading this very article is that we’ve just launched a hreflang tag checker so you can be confident that your tags have been implemented properly.
 Let’s take a look in more detail at our tool and the concept of hreflang tags in general.

 What are hreflang tags?

 Having a multilingual website means you have webpages with similar content but in different languages.
-As a website owner you’ll want to notify search engines about this, so they can send your potential site visitors to content in their native language and, whatsmore, not interpret your content as duplicate.
+As a website owner, you’ll want to notify search engines about this, so they can send your potential site visitors to content in their native language and, what’s more, not interpret your website as duplicate.

 This is an example of what an hreflang tags looks like in the source code of a website:

-We won’t weigh you down with the exact process needed to add hreflang tags because there are literally dozens of guides out there for you to work out the complexities for yourself.
+We won’t weigh you down with the exact process needed to add hreflang annotations because there are literally dozens of hreflang implementation guides out there for you to work out the complexities for yourself.
 But, let’s just say what might seem like a simple process at first, can quickly turn into a nightmare.

 Are my hreflang tags implemented correctly?